Hey, Amasty blog readers!

 Firstly, install the module that serves as a dependency for another one; secondly, install the module dependent on it.

-Avoid the following dependencies:
+Avoid the following dependencies in Magento 2:

 - circular (both direct and indirect)